Moritz de Hadeln: Life and career

 In May 2001, Moritz de Hadeln founded in Berlin together with his wife Erika "de Hadeln & Partners", a company specialising in film consulting and event management.

 In March 2002, as first ever non-Italian, Moritz de Hadeln was invited to head the Venice International Film Festival (the Mostra Internazionale d'Arte Cinematografica) – part of the Venice Biennale.
 He directed only the two events in 2002 and in 2003.
 During this short period, while fighting for the independence of the event from external influences, he started together with the president of the Biennale, Franco Bernabè, to modernise its organizational infrastructure while giving it a renewed international prestige.

 Finally, early in 2005 he was named Program Director of the short-lived New Montreal FilmFest of 2005, an event wanted by both Federal and Quebec governments.
 The first and only edition of the event, meant as work in progress, took place from 18 to 25 September 2005.
 In spite of the limited time available, Moritz de Hadeln and his team were able to deliver a program with over 22 world premières.
 But local mismanagement by those in charge of its organisation led regretfully to discontinue the event.

 Both for the festivals in Nyon, Locarno and later in Berlin, Moritz de Hadeln together with his wife Erika, were the authors of several landmark retrospectives, among many others The Uzbek cinema (1971), The New Indian Cinema(1972), Canadian 'cinema-direct' 1958–1972 (1976), The 'March of Time' newsreels (1978), Drew Associates 1960–1969 (1981), Selling Switzerland – Marketing Guillaume Tell (1984), Swiss Army Film Unit(1985), Panorama of the South East Asian Cinema (1980) and together with Hans-Joachim Schlegel: Documentary films of the Baltic Soviet Republics (1987/88), Documentary Films of the Armenian Soviet Republic (1989/90), Romania: the documentary films 1898–1990 (1990/91).

-Moritz de Hadeln has served on many International Juries among others in the festivals of Karlovy Vary, Venice, Moscow, Montreal, Torino, Tehran, Damascus, Kyiv and Yerevan.
-He is member of the European Film Academy (EFA).
-Swiss citizen since 1986, Moritz de Hadeln currently resides Gland, Vaud (Switzerland) where he is from 2007 to 2011, as part of the Socialist group, a member of the Town Council.
-Actually he is a member of Green's local party called "Les Verts de Gland".
-2018 his wife Erika died at the age of 77.
+He served on many International Juries among others in the festivals of Karlovy Vary, Venice, Moscow, Montreal, Torino, Tehran, Damascus, Kyiv and Yerevan.
+He was a member of the European Film Academy (EFA).
+A Swiss citizen from 1986, Moritz de Hadeln later resided in Gland, Vaud from 2007 to 2011.
+As part of the Socialist group, he was a member of the Town Council.
+He was also a member of the local green party called "Les Verts de Gland".
+In 2018 his wife, Erika, died at the age of 77.

+De Hadeln died in Nyon, Vaud, Switzerland on 4 July 2026, at the age of 85.